sentora/sentora-core/etc/styles/Sentora_Default_2/README.md

 # Sentora Default 2 Theme #
-/* Sentora Default 2 Theme is based off the original Sentora Default Theme */ /* Edited by TGates http://sentora.org/ */
+/* Sentora Default 2 Theme is based off the original Sentora Default Theme */ /* Changed left menu bar to show system and account information */ /* Edited by TGates http://sentora.org/ */
 /* Sentora is a GPL fork of the ZPanel Project */: